rekola/radix-cpp/README.md

 ## Radix set and map implementation.

-radix-cpp is an experimental implementation of ordered set and map.
+radix-cpp is an experimental flat implementation of ordered set and map.
 It provides very fast insert and lookup by using a hash table to implement a radix sort.
 Ordinarily hash tables are not ordered, and while in theory, an order preserving hash function could be used, it would lead to large number of collisions.
 In this implementation the